jayanti-prasad/BigCode/README.md

+# Introduction :
+    In general a software  package consists of a set of computer programs written in a
+    high level programming language such as C++, Python or Java.
+A computer program or source code is more than a sequence of tokens and have quite different properties than that of text written in natural languages.
+However, just like we can mine a huge corpora of natural language text and discover interesting patters using machine learning that is possible for software repositories also.
+There are multiple challenges in applying machine learning on source code directly.
+The project discussed here is inspired from models of natural language processing and outlines a road-map for applying machine learning on source code.

 # Big Code : What it is ?
   - It is prototype pipeline to apply machine learning on source code.
 It has five main programs: